temporalio/documentation/docs/cli/operator.md

 The `temporal operator cluster describe` command shows information about the <a class="tdlp" href="/clusters#">Cluster<span class="tdlpiw"><img src="/img/link-preview-icon.svg" alt="Link preview icon" /></span><span class="tdlpc"><span class="tdlppt">What is a Temporal Cluster?</span><br /><br /><span class="tdlppd">A Temporal Cluster is a Temporal Server paired with Persistence and Visibility stores.</span><span class="tdlplm"><br /><br /><a class="tdlplma" href="/clusters#">Learn more</a></span></span></a>.
 This information can include information about other connected services, such as a remote <a class="tdlp" href="/dataconversion#codec-server">Codec Server<span class="tdlpiw"><img src="/img/link-preview-icon.svg" alt="Link preview icon" /></span><span class="tdlpc"><span class="tdlppt">What is a Codec Server?</span><br /><br /><span class="tdlppd">A Codec Server is an HTTP server that uses your custom Payload Codec to encode and decode your data remotely through endpoints.</span><span class="tdlplm"><br /><br /><a class="tdlplma" href="/dataconversion#codec-server">Learn more</a></span></span></a>.

-Use the options listed below to change the output of this command.
+Use the following options to change the output of this command.

 - <a class="tdlp" href="/cli/cmd-options#address">--address<span class="tdlpiw"><img src="/img/link-preview-icon.svg" alt="Link preview icon" /></span><span class="tdlpc"><span class="tdlppt">temporal address</span><br /><br /><span class="tdlppd">The host and port for the Temporal Frontend Service.</span><span class="tdlplm"><br /><br /><a class="tdlplma" href="/cli/cmd-options#address">Learn more</a></span></span></a>